 However at the time of when these dreams were birthed, I didn’t have many people around me who knew about this dream or the importance of identity.
 So I slowly allowed other things to influence my sense of identity and worth.
 As a result, I slowly lost more and more weight.
 In my opinion, I felt the same and saw no difference to my body, believing the exercise and restricted eating wasn’t making a difference.
 However over time friends and family began to worry and started to comment on my health.
-I was deceived in denial at this point.
+I was deceived and in denial at this point.

 I was broken by this news and cried the whole way home in disbelief.
 I had judged others who had struggled with eating disorders, thinking I would never go through that.
 Yet there I was right in the middle of it.
 The next few months I was confronted even more with the truth of my situation.
 It was scary to see how I had displaced my fears and uncomfortable emotions with restricting food and increasing exercise.
 I honestly struggled to articulate my heart or know what was going on inside.
 Simple feelings I would try to avoid.
-It was through counselling and art therapy that I found a safe space to just be and to be real and honest with myself and my emotions.
+It was through counselling and art therapy that I found a safe space to “just be” and to be real and honest with myself and my emotions.
 Through letting out my tears I found healing.
 I would just draw when I didn’t have the words to express the feeling inside.
 Through just being I found the echo of my heart cry.

 Through this process I saw the power of vulnerability and that there is strength in weakness and asking for help.
-I had always thought accepting help was a weakness – but through this journey realised it was actually a real step of courage and strength.
+I had always thought accepting help was a weakness – but through this journey I realised it was actually a real step of courage and strength.
 The more I said “yes” to it, the more I saw progress and new glimpses of freedom and clarity.

 During this time, anxiety levels were high for me and I struggled to make decisions.
 Life felt overwhelming.
 I feared regret, failure and making mistakes.
 However I started to challenge this feeling and realised it didn’t align with the definition of “grace”.
-Grace is about bringing beauty from mistakes and receiving what one doesn’t deserve.
+Grace is about bringing beauty from mistakes and receiving what I do not deserve.
 I couldn’t understand this.
 I felt ashamed of myself and as a result I hid from friends and didn’t tell people about what I was facing, in order to keep up a facade to protect myself.
 It was crippling and humiliating.
 Over time I got used to the feeling of shame and humiliation, I almost wore it like a cloak.

 In 2014-15, whilst I was on a foundation art course in Falmouth, I decided to face the fears, shame and feelings of “not being good enough to model“.
 I faced the camera and lies with courage.
 Instead of letting the fears make me run away, I became deeply inspired by Nelson Mandela, who famously quotes that: